Michalis Kakiouzis

 Michalis "Mika" Kakiouzis (alternate spellings: Michail, Michailis, Mihalis) (Greek: Μιχάλης Κακιούζης; born November 29, 1976) is a Greek former professional basketball player and coach.
-He is currently working as the head coach for Prishtina of the Kosovo Superleague.
+He is currently working as the head coach for Peja of the Kosovo Basketball Superleague.
 During his playing career, at a height of 2.07 m (6 ft.
-9 in.) tall, Kakiouzis was able to play at both the small forward and power forward positions.
+9 in.) tall, Kakiouzis played the power forward position.

 Early years

 Kakiouzis began playing basketball at the age of 8, with the youth team academies of Ionikos NF, in Greece.

 Professional career

 Kakiouzis made his debut with the Ionikos N.F. senior club in the 1992–93 season.
 He played three seasons in the Greek 2nd Division.
 At the age of 18, he became the 2nd scorer and rebounder of the Greek 2nd Division.

 He was in the squad that brought Greece the gold medal at the 1995 FIBA Under-19 World Cup for junior men.
 This was a stepping stone for his journey toward AEK Athens, as his performance at the 1995 Junior World Cup with Greece got him a contract with AEK, one of the powers of the top Greek League.

 Kakiouzis had a fruitful stay at AEK Athens.
 While with the club, he won a Greek League championship in the 2001–02 season, and he also won two Greek Cups, in the years 2000 and 2001.
 He also won the Saporta Cup with AEK, in the year 2000.

 After leaving AEK Athens in the year 2002, Kakiouzis went on to play for Montepaschi Siena in Italy.
 With Siena, he won both the Italian League championship and the Italian Supercup in the 2003–04 season.
 He was also named to the All-Italian League Team for the season by the Eurobasket.com website.

 In 2005, Kakiouzis left Siena and joined Barcelona Basquet of the Spanish League.
 He stayed with Barcelona until his contract expired in 2007.
 He then joined the Spanish League club Sevilla.

 Kakiouzis signed with the Turkish League club Efes in 2008.
 On August 27, 2009, he returned to the Greek League and signed with Aris Thessaloniki.
 In 2011, he signed with Vanoli Basket to help the team to avoid relegation.

 In January 2012, he signed with the Italian League club Virtus Roma.
 In October 2012, he signed with SAV Vacallo Basket of the Swiss League.
 In 2013, he played for the Cypriot League club AEK Larnaca.
 In the summer of 2013, he participated in the training camp of Olympiacos.
 He then joined the Greek club AENK in 2013.
 On 19 January 2015, after averaging 9 points and 6 rebounds, he left AENK.

 On 23 January 2015, Kakiouzis moved to Cyprus and signed a contract with APOEL.
 He joined the Greek 2nd Division club, Faros Keratsiniou, for the 2015–16 season.

 On 4 January 2016, he announced that his retirement as a player would come at the end of the 2015–16 season.